 Check our Country Information pages for destination specific news and outbreaks.

-UK travellers planning to visit regions with EVD outbreaks or reporting isolated cases should consider their trip plans carefully, in consultation with a travel health specialist.
+UK travellers planning to visit areas with EVD outbreaks or reporting isolated cases should consider their trip plans carefully, in consultation with a travel health specialist.

 Some traditional burial rituals may play a part in the spread of Ebola.
 The World Health Organization has guidance on safe and dignified burials to help prevent Ebola transmission in these circumstances.

-Travel to an Ebola affected region may restrict travel health insurance options.
+Travel to an Ebola affected area may restrict travel health insurance options.
 Travellers should discuss their plans with their travel insurance provider before they go.

 UK travellers experiencing symptoms aboard should seek local medical advice as soon as possible.